 To make this targeting process complete, you'll need to develop an interesting 30 Second Elevator Speech and a 10 second introductory speech by using my 6 step process.

 If you've been reluctant to declare a target client, is fear holding you back?
 Are you afraid that by declaring a target client you will lose business because you no longer can sell to everyone and anyone?
 You can rest easy because having a target client doesn't mean you can't still work with other types of clients, it just means you are a specialist in one particular area.

-Target Market Development and Branding is VITAL to your practice.
-By identifying up three target markets, you can brand your company using your website so that you attract ideal clients right to your front door.
+** Please note: Target Market Development and Branding is VITAL to your practice.
+By identifying up three target markets, you can brand your company effortlessly using your website so that you attract ideal clients right to your front door.

 Take a look at your client files.
 Who are your favorite clients?
 Who are the most lucrative clients?
 Where is your experience?
 Develop a Target Client Profile and let people know who you work best with.